Ashishkumar-hub/Sea-Sponge-Image-Classfication-and-Object-Detection/README.md

 #### Problem Statement:

-    WSponges may look like plant life, but they are actually animals.
+    Sponges may look like plant life, but they are actually animals.
 These sea-bottom dwellers are very simple multi-cellular creatures.
     There are various types of sea sponges found on reefs and deep-sea bottoms.
     Some are loners, while others grow in colonies.
 They have a very wide range of sizes, shapes and colors.